Turkish lira skittish as U.S. pastor appears in court

-The lira TRYTOM=D3 was trading at 5.8975 to the dollar at 1043 GMT, slightly firmer than Thursday's close.
-Earlier on Friday, it firmed to 5.85 - its strongest level in two months - before reversing course.
+The lira TRYTOM=D3 was trading at 5.90 to the dollar at 1134 GMT, unchanged from Thursday's close.
+Earlier on Friday, it gained to 5.85 - its strongest level in two months - before reversing course.

-It gained 3 percent on Thursday on expectations that the pastor, Andrew Brunson, will be returned to the United States after Friday’s court hearing.
+It rose 3 percent on Thursday on expectations that the pastor, Andrew Brunson, would be returned to the United States after Friday’s court hearing .

 “If he is released, it would be a major positive signal for the lira and should prove sufficient for USD/TRY to convincingly break below the support area around 6.00 towards the 5.6968 level,” Piotr Matys of Rabobank said in a note to clients.

-The case of Brunson, an evangelical Christian from North Carolina, has deepened tensions between the NATO allies, helping to send the Turkish currency down 40 percent this year.
+The case of Brunson, an evangelical Christian from North Carolina, has heightened tension between the NATO allies, helping to send the Turkish currency down 40 percent this year.
 He faces terrorism charges, which he denies.

 NBC News reported that the White House expected Brunson to be released by Turkey and returned to the United States in the coming days, according to two senior administration officials and another person briefed on the matter.